How to Survive Coachella: A Field Guide

 Drink more water than you think is possible.
 Too much is not enough.
 The festival provides free water, but bottled water costs $2.

-I carry a Camelbak Hydropak.
-The Camelbak Charm is the women’s equivalent.
-Get a bag with enough capacity to get you through a few sets so that you don’t spend all day in line.
+A water bottle is an absolute must.
+Get one with enough capacity to get you through a few sets so that you don’t spend all day in line.

 I also bring Nuun electrolyte tablets to add to my water.

 The sun will be cooking you all day for three straight days.
 Use sunscreen, making sure to reapply it constantly.
 I’m partial to Neutrogena.
-The Sweethome recommends NO-AD Sport.
 I also bring Burt’s Bees “Lifeguard’s Choice” lip balm with SPF.
 The weather will be too hot to wear much clothing, so make sure you’re covered.

 While we’re on the subject, remember to bring sunglasses and a hat or bandana to further shield yourself from the sun.

 Have I mentioned that Indio is hot in April?
 Nights are cooler, but you’ll still be fine in shorts and a t-shirt.
 I recommend comfortable sneakers and clothes that will keep you cool.
 The more breathable, the better.
 You’ll be sweating and sitting in the dirt all day, so wear something that cleans up easily.

 Moisture-wicking fabrics might sound like a good idea but remember that they stink once sweaty.
 You’ll be sweaty early and standing in a crowd for the rest of the day.
 Take pity on your fellow festival-goers.

 I usually wear a variation on my capsule wardrobe.

 Lastly, make sure to wear shoes that are easy to put on and to take off.